orman112/blog/content/blog-markdown/integrating-firebase-with-react-redux/index.md

 Google's Firebase is a "_platform that helps you quickly develop high-quality apps and grow your business_".
 One of it's capabilities includes user authentication.
 Google makes setting this auth up within your application relatively straightforward, but their can be some quirks, which we'll discuss throughout this post.
 I will also be using [React-Redux](https://react-redux.js.org/) for global state management, showing some of the benefits there as well.
 With that said, let's start building our app!

-> As a side note, you can always view the application we'll be creating in it's entirety here on my Github: https://github.com/thefrugaldev/firebase-react-redux
+> As a side note, you can always view the application we'll be creating in it's entirety here on [my Github](https://github.com/thefrugaldev/firebase-react-redux).

 ## Register your application